hugocoche/BatchMonitor/README.md

 This library come with a streamlined API that allows you to quickly build and solve optimization problems and a CLI Typer.
 It also provides a set of tools and options to help you analyze and visualize the results of your optimization problems.

 This module enables the resolution of various types of problems.
 We refer to one as `MinBatchExpense`, which aims to minimize the consumer's expenditure on different batches supplied by one or more batch sellers.
-The other is `MaxEarnings`, designed to maximize the profit of a unitary arms merchant.
+The other is `MaxEarnings`, designed to maximize the profit of a unitary vendor.

+# Requirement

+- python3.11

 # Installation